-One useful guide is to look at a "Rolling Average" of interest rate e.g. a fifteen-year period to see where interest rates sit against their recent trends.
+Currently, rates are increasing.
+One useful guide is to look at a "Rolling Average" of interest rate e.g. a fifteenyear period to see where interest rates sit against their recent trends.
 A summary of rates extracted from our rates matrix database, is provided below and can be a useful guide.

-In this example, fixed interest rates sit well below their rolling average, and may provide the first hint that their value is enhanced.
+In this example, fixed interest rates sit around their rolling average.

-Significantly, most borrowers get their timing wrong when choosing fixed rates, specifically if they choose to lock in rates well after they have already increased and are at the end of a tightening cycle.
+Significantly, most borrowers get their timing wrong when choosing fixed rates, specifically if they choose to lock in rates well after they have already increased or at the end of a tightening cycle.